jkingsman/meshcore-packet-knife/README.md

 npm run serve
 ```

 Then open http://localhost:3000/dist in your browser.
-You can use the rich packet analysis interface, or the more advanced bulk cracker (link under title on the page).
-If you want to use the bulk cracker to crack live packets from your radio, use the serial cracker link on the bulk page.
+You can use the rich packet analysis interface, or the more advanced bulk room finder (link under title on the page).
+If you want to find room names from live packets from your radio, use the serial room finder link on the bulk page.

 ### Development